-This chapter is concerned only with the low level interfaces.
+This chapter is concerned only with the low-level interface.

-Using these routines, you will be able to build and manipulate HDF objects of any type, including those of your own design.
+Using these routines of the low-level interface, you will be able to build and manipulate HDF objects of any type, including those of your own design.
 All HDF applications developed at NCSA use them as basic building blocks.

-The low level routines are all written in C.
+The low-level routines are all written in C.

-4.3 New Low Level Routines with Version 3.2 and Higher
+4.3 New Low-level Routines with Version 3.2 and Higher

-The low level routines described in this chapter are new with HDF Version 3.2 and higher; they replace the routines provided with earlier versions.
+The low-level routines described in this chapter are new with HDF Version 3.2 and higher; they replace the routines provided with earlier versions.
 The new routines provide better performance and increased functionality and users are strongly advised to use them in new applications.
 The old routines are supported through emulation, but may be eliminated from the HDF library in a future release.